Russians shooting at rescuers in flooded areas following dam collapse, Zelensky says - Local News 8

 Rescuers are trying to evacuate thousands of people in the flood zone of the Russian-occupied Nova Kakhovka dam and hydro-electric power plant, which collapsed on Tuesday sending torrents of water gushing down the Dnipro River.

+Kremlin spokesperson Dmitry Peskov made his own claims on the rescue efforts Thursday, telling a conference call with journalists that occupied parts of the Kherson region are still coming under Ukrainian fire as rescue workers try to help people out of flooded areas there.

+Asked whether Russian President Vladimir Putin was planning to visit communities affecting by the flooding, Peskov said he had no such plans.

-Zelensky made the comments in an exclusive interview with German tabloid newspaper Bild published Wednesday.
+Zelensky made his comments in an exclusive interview with German tabloid newspaper Bild published Wednesday.

 “People, animals have died.
 From the roofs of the flooded houses, people see drowned people floating by.
 You can see that on the other side.
 It is very difficult to get people out of the occupied part of Kherson region,” Zelensky said.